Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions: Continuum hydrodynamic description

-In the numerical simulation shows in Fig.~\ref{fig_for_P}(d), we employ a semi-implicit time-stepping scheme in which the stiff fourth-order diffusion term is treated implicitly in Fourier space, while the nonlinear and advection-like terms are evaluated explicitly in real space.
-Periodic boundary conditions were applied with domain size $\tilde{L}=25.6$, grid spacing $\Delta \tilde{x}=0.05$, and time step $\Delta \tilde{t}=0.0025$.
-The parameters were chosen as $\tilde{w}=0.01$, $\tilde{\gamma}=1$, and $\tilde{\kappa}=0.025$, for which the interface width is $2\tilde{\kappa}^{1/2}=0.316$.
+For the numerical simulations shown in Fig.~\ref{figSI:cont}, we employ a semi-implicit time-stepping scheme: the stiff fourth-order diffusion term is treated implicitly in Fourier space, while the nonlinear and advective terms are evaluated explicitly in real space.
+Periodic boundary conditions are imposed on a square domain of size $\tilde{L}=25.6$, with grid spacing $\Delta \tilde{x}=0.05$ and time step $\Delta \tilde{t}=0.0025$.
+The parameters are set to $\tilde{\gamma}=1$, $\tilde{\zeta}=0.01$, and $\tilde{\kappa}=0.025$, for which the characteristic interfacial thickness is $2\sqrt{2\tilde{\kappa}}=0.45$.
+The initial conditions are

+where $\xi_\varepsilon$ is a uniformly distributed random number in $[-0.05,\,0.05]$.
+This choice ensures that the homogeneous state is weakly perturbed, allowing spontaneous pattern formation to develop.

+The numerical results are shown in Fig.~\ref{figSI:cont} for $\tilde{w}=0$ (a), $\tilde{w}=0.001$ (b) and $\tilde{w}=-0.001$ (c).
+For $\tilde{w}=0$, the model reduces to the standard Cahn--Hilliard equation, corresponding to the monodisperse system.
+Aggregates coarsen over time and eventually become stationary, as evidenced by the vanishing temporal difference of the density field $\delta \tilde{\rho}$.

+We found almost identical coarsening behavior when $\tilde{w}=-0.001$.
+In contrast, for $\tilde{w}=0.001$, aggregates initially undergo fragmentation.
+Although larger clusters subsequently re-form, the background density remains finite, indicating the persistent presence of small clusters, as also observed in the particle-based simulations.
+Moreover, the aggregates do not settle into a static configuration but continue to move, as seen from the nonzero temporal difference fields $\delta \tilde{\rho}$.

+This interfacial mechanism explains the numerical observations.
+Since the density inside aggregates is nearly homogeneous due to Cahn--Hilliard-type segregation, polarity remains localized at interfaces.
+For $\tilde{w}>0$, the resulting outward polarity destabilizes aggregates and promotes fragmentation, whereas for $\tilde{w}<0$ it suppresses fragmentation and stabilizes clusters.
+These two regimes correspond to the head--large and tail--large geometries observed in the particle-based model and experiments.